-Today I was lucky enough to photograph the Man Engine at Radstock, Somerset.
+Today I was lucky enough to be invited to photograph the awesome Man Engine at Radstock, Somerset.

 The Man Engine is a giant, metal, Cornish miner – part man, part machine – standing 11.2 metres high.
 The Man Engine weighs in at nearly 40 tonnes and was engineered entirely in Cornwall.
 He is the largest mechanical puppet ever made in Britain.